HubReb/imitkd_ast/README.md

 uniform random action is taken with probability 0.5.
 Otherwise, the model's best action at timestep t is taken.
 The best model with respect to BLEU on the development set is taken.
-Omit ` --best-checkpoint-metric bleu --maximize-best-checkpoint-metric --eval-bleu --eval-bleu-detok moses --eval-bleu-args '{"beam": 5, "max_len_a": 1.2, "max_len_b": 10}'` to choose the best model with respect to NLL on the validation set.
+Omit ` --best-checkpoint-metric bleu --maximize-best-checkpoint-metric --eval-bleu --eval-bleu-detok moses` to choose the best model with respect to NLL on the validation set.

 ## A note on replacing gold transcripts with generated transcripts